Diquark Induced Short-Range Nucleon-Nucleon Correlations \& the EMC Effect: Diquark Properties

 The combined binding energies of the remaining isospin triplet spin-1 diquarks $(uu)$ and $(dd)$ with the valence $s$ quark are found using the $\Sigma^{-}(1197)$ baryon, quark content $dds$ and the $\Sigma^{+}(1189)$ baryon, quark content $uus$, \bea {\rm B.E.}_{(uu)s} = m_{u}^{b}+m_{d}^b+m_{s}^{b} - M_{\Sigma^{+}} = 75 ~\pm 9 ~ \rm MeV, \eea and similarly for ${\rm B.E.}_{(dd)s} = 67~\pm 9 ~ \rm MeV$.

 Diquark parameter results are listed in Table \ref{Table:1} with relevant baryon parameters listed in Table \ref{Table:2}.

-The conclusion of the diquark parameter calculations is that a pair of nucleons in close proximity such that their valence quarks sense the attractive $3_C \times 3_C \rightarrow \overline{3}_C$ $~\rm SU(3)_C$ channel can lower their energy significantly by forming a bound scalar $[ud]$ diquark.
+The conclusion of the diquark parameter calculations is that a pair of nucleons in close proximity such that their valence quarks sense the attractive $3_C \otimes 3_C \rightarrow \overline{3}_C$ $~\rm SU(3)_C$ channel can lower their energy significantly by forming a bound scalar $[ud]$ diquark.
+In addition, the $[ud]$ diquark mass is $\sim 200$ MeV less than the spin-1 diquark masses and $[ud]$ diquark formation lowers the mass of the system.